HumabHatterZed/WhistleWindInscryptionMods/WhistleWindLobotomyMod/README.md

 This mod has custom achievements if you're using the [Achievements API](https://inscryption.thunderstore.io/package/Infiniscryption/Achievements/) installed.

 ## 💌 Credits/Acknowledgements
+**Audio files ripped from Lobotomy Corporation; all ownership goes to Project Moon.**

 Artwork and coding:
 - WhistleWind